ColorlabMD/Prores-BitDepth/README.md

 FFmpeg was also used, however the FFmpeg encoder prores_ks only accpets 10 bit pixel buffer format.
 The decoder offers 12bit output but only for the 444 variants.

+## Files:
+All the tested ProRes outputs are provided as are the Tiff files for 12 bit and 10bit.
+If anyone would like to 16bit tiff sequence feel free to ask.
+The program to test for the values created from the encoded sequence is provided as a commandline tool movdepthcheck.
+Usage: movdepthcheck input.mov
+arguments: -h only checks the top half of the image. (height/2)

 ## Testing procedure:

 Platform: M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.